MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-storage-dev.md

 Use this article as a guide to get started using Azure Stack storage development tools.
 You can find more detailed information and sample code in corresponding Azure storage tutorials.

 > [!NOTE]
-> There are known differences between Azure Stack storage and Azure storage, including specific requirements for each platform.
-For example, there are specific client libraries and specific endpoint suffix requirements for Azure Stack.
+> There are differences between Azure Stack storage and Azure storage, including specific requirements for each platform.
+For example, there are specific client libraries and endpoint suffix requirements for Azure Stack.
 For more information, see [Azure Stack storage: Differences and considerations](azure-stack-acs-differences.md).

 ## Azure client libraries